CreativePixels001/pixel-logistics-wms/PHASE_11A_COMPLETE.md

 ---

 ## Overview
-Phase 11A successfully transformed DLT WMS into a Progressive Web App (PWA) with offline capabilities, installability, and mobile optimization.
+Phase 11A successfully transformed Pixel Logistics WMS into a Progressive Web App (PWA) with offline capabilities, installability, and mobile optimization.
 Users can now install the app on their devices and use it like a native application with full offline support.

 ---